krivanek06/personal_website/src/content/posts/20_angular-ssr-cannot-read-properties-of-undefined-reading-corechartchartjs/20_angular-ssr-cannot-read-properties-of-undefined-reading-corechartchartjs.md

 ---
-title: ''
+title: 'Angular SSR Cannot read properties of undefined (reading 'Core/Chart/Chart.js')'
-seoTitle: ''
+seoTitle: 'Angular SSR Cannot read properties of undefined (reading 'Core/Chart/Chart.js')'
-seoDescription: ''
+seoDescription: 'Are you still building your web application as an SPA?
+What is this, 2020?
+Nowadays, everybody is...'
-slug:
+slug: 20_angular-ssr-cannot-read-properties-of-undefined-reading-corechartchartjs
-tags: javascript, angular, rxjs, opinion
+tags: javascript, angular, tutorial
-order:
+order: 20
-datePublished:
+datePublished: 09.08.2023
-readTime:
+readTime: 2
-coverImage: ''
+coverImage: 20_angular-ssr-cannot-read-properties-of-undefined-reading-corechartchartjs.webp
 ---

 Are you still building your web application as an SPA?
 What is this, 2020?
 Nowadays, everybody is doing SSR.